LyonSyonII/hunt-rs/README.md

 ## Usage
     hunt [OPTIONS] [NAME] [SEARCH_IN_DIRS]...

-By default, searches are case-insensitive, unless \<NAME> contains an uppercase letter or the -C flag is set.
+By default, searches are case-insensitive, unless `[NAME]` contains an uppercase letter or the `--case-sensitive` flag is set.

 ### Options
+    -f, --first
+            Stop when first occurrence is found

+    -e, --exact
+            Only search for exactly matching occurrences, any file only containing the query will be skipped

+            e.g. if query is "SomeFile", "I'mSomeFile" will be skipped, as its name contains more letters than the search

     -c, --canonicalize
-                   If enabled, all paths will be canonicalized.
+            If enabled, all paths will be canonicalized

     -C, --case-sensitive
             If enabled, the search will be case-sensitive

-                   Note that case-sensitivity will be activated automatically when the search query contains an uppercase letter.
+            Note that case-sensitivity will be activated automatically when the search query contains an uppercase letter

-    -e, --exact    Only search for exactly matching occurrences, any file only containing the query will be skipped

-                    e.g. if query is "SomeFile", "I'mSomeFile" will be skipped, as its name contains more letters than the search

-    -f, --first    Stop when first occurrence is found
+    -v, --verbose
+            Print verbose output

+            It'll show all errors found: e.g. "Could not read /proc/81261/map_files"

+    -s, --simple...
+            Prints without formatting (without "Contains:" and "Exact:")

+            -ss Output is not sorted

+    -H, --hidden
-    -H, --hidden   If enabled, it searches inside hidden and ignored directories.
+            If enabled, it searches inside hidden directories

-                   The list of ignored directories is:
-                   "/proc", "/root", "/boot", "/dev", "/lib", "/lib64",
-                   "/lost+found", "/run", "/sbin", "/sys", "/tmp", "/var/tmp",
-                   "/var/lib", "/var/log", "/var/db", "/var/cache",
-                   "/etc/pacman.d", "/etc/sudoers.d" and "/etc/audit"

-    -i, --ignore <IGNORE_DIRS>
-                   Search ignores this directories.
-The format is:
-                   -i dir1,dir2,dir3,... (without spaces)
+            If not enabled, hidden directories will be skipped

+    --select
+            When the search is finished, choose one file between the results

+            The selected file will be printed as if -ss was used

+    --multiselect
+            When the search is finished, choose between the results

+            The selected files will be printed one after the other, separated by spaces

     -S, --starts <STARTS_WITH>
             Only files that start with this will be found

     -E, --ends <ENDS_WITH>
             Only files that end with this will be found

     -t, --type <FILE_TYPE>
             Specifies the type of the file

-                   'f' -> file
-                   'd' -> directory
+            'f' -> file | 'd' -> directory

-    -v, --verbose  Print verbose output
-                   It'll show all errors found: e.g. "Could not read /proc/81261/map_files"

-    -s, --simple   Prints without formatting (without "Contains:" and "Exact:")
-                   Useful for pairing it with other commands like xargs

-    -ss            Same as -s, but without sorting the output
+    -i, --ignore <IGNORE_DIRS>
+            Ignores this directories.
+The format is:

+            -i dir1,dir2,dir3,...

+    -h, --help
-    -h  --help     Print help information
+            Print help (see a summary with '-h')

+    -V, --version
+            Print version

-If the --first flag is set, the order in which the file will be searched is [current_dir, home_dir, root].
+If the `--first` flag is set, the order in which the file will be searched is `[current_dir, home_dir, root]`.
-If you're already in one of these directories, "current_dir" will be skipped.
+If you're already in one of these directories, `current_dir` will be skipped.

-If the --hidden flag is **not** set, hidden files/directories will be skipped, as well as: /proc, /root, /boot, /dev, /lib, /lib64, /lost+found, /run, /sbin, /sys, /tmp, /var/tmp, /var/lib, /var/log, /var/db, /var/cache, /etc/pacman.d, /etc/sudoers.d and /etc/audit
+If the `--hidden` flag is **not** set, hidden files/directories will be skipped.

 ### Args
-    <NAME>  Name of the file/folder to search
+    [NAME]  Name of the file/folder to search
             By default, searches are case-insensitive, unless the query contains an uppercase letter.

-    <LIMIT_TO_DIRS>...
+    [SEARCH_IN_DIRS]...
             Directories where you want to search
             If provided, hunt will only search there